Russ Hodges: 1951 Bobby Thomson home run call

 On October 3, 1951, Hodges was on the microphone for Bobby Thomson's "Shot Heard 'Round the World".
-It was Hodges who cried, "The Giants won the pennant!
-The Giants won the pennant!"
+It was Hodges who cried, "The Giants win the pennant!
+The Giants win the pennant!"

 This famous moment in sports broadcasting was nearly lost.
 This was in an era before all game broadcasts were recorded.
 However, in his autobiography, Hodges related how a Brooklyn fan, excited over what appeared to be a certain Dodger victory, hooked up his home tape recorder to his radio.
 The fan wanted to capture Hodges "crying."
 Instead, he recorded history; the next day, he called Hodges and said, "You have to have this tape."
 In reality the fan, Lawrence Goldberg, was a lifelong Giants fan.
 On the 50th anniversary of the game, Goldberg told The New York Times Richard Sandomir about his fateful decision: "I knew I wouldn't be able to listen to the broadcast and I knew something was going to happen.
 It was the third game of the playoffs.
 That kind of game had to be climactic."